magdev/jq-lsr/README.md

     // Do something after the list has been updated
     onUpdateList: onUpdateList,

-    // Predefined filters, can be unlink, marker, remove
+    // Predefined filters, can be unlink, marker, remove or confirm
     filterMode: 'unlink',

     // Apply action to a parent element